Frequently Asked Questions

 Some criminal charges may prevent you from employment in the profession.
-Each case is referred to profesisonal organizations (links provided below) who will make a determination if your background will prohibit you from working as a songorapher.
-See the program director for more details.
+Each case is referred to professional organizations (links provided below) who will make a determination if your background will prohibit you from working as a sonographer.
+Applicants must conduct a "pre-application review" from both the ARDMS and the ARRT if selected for acceptance into the program.
+See the program director for specific details.

 ARDMS Pre-application: Criminal